utcs356/sp25/_pages/1_socket.md

         * After the connection is established, received data in chunks of 1000bytes
         * When the connection is closed, the program should print out the elapsed time, the total number of bytes received (in kilobytes), and the rate at which the program received data (in Mbps) (1kilobyte=1000bytes, 1megabit = 1,000,000 bits = 125,000 bytes)

 **Report** your iperfer client results when running it for 10 seconds in the given `two_hosts_direct` topology.
+* Two hosts, h1 and h2, are directly connected to each other in this topology.
+* You can start a Kathara lab and connect to a virtual network device as in [A0](https://utcs356.github.io/sp25/assignments/assignment0#part-2-create-a-virtual-network-with-kathar%C3%A1).
-Two hosts, h1 and h2, are directly connected to each other in this topology.
-In the terminal for each host, your binary is located in `/shared` directory.
-This is a mirror of your local file located in `labs/two_hosts_direct/shared` directory.
+* In the terminal for each host, your binary is located in `/shared` directory.
+This is a mirror of files located in `labs/two_hosts_direct/shared` directory on the CloudLab node.

 #### Notes
 * **Compile**: `Makefile` is included in the directory, so you can compile your code with `$ make` and remove the compiled binary with `$ make clean`.
 The compiled binary will be located in the `bin` and `labs/<lab_name>/shared` directories.
-* **Test within a single host**: You may want to test your program prior to Kathara experiments.
+* **Test within a single host**: We recommend you test your program prior to Kathara experiments.
 In this case, execute the client mode with `127.0.0.1` as the `<server_host_ip_addr>` after executing server mode on the same node. `127.0.0.1` is the reserved IP address for the local host (loopback).

 ### Part 2: Measurement on a Virtual Network
 In this part of the assignment, you will use the tool you wrote (`iperfer`) and `ping` to measure a given virtual network's end-to-end bandwidth and latency, respectively.
 We will use `six_hosts_two_routers` topology.
 The virtual network topology is formed as follows: